MarkBind/markbind/docs/userGuide/contentAuthoring.md

 - Only one navigation file can be specified in a page, and you must include its file extension.
 - There is no limit to the number of nested Dropdown menus, but each menu's height is restricted to 1000 pixels.
     - Dropdown menu content exceeding 1000 pixels in height will be cut off.
-- If you are using [live preview](userQuickStart.html#preview-your-site), you must restart the server to see updates made in the navigation file.

 ### Using Footers